 DID YOU KNOW?

-- The number of new HIV infections reported annually keeps increasing.
+- The number of new HIV infections reported annually has increased by 44% since 2010.

 - Until 2017, Lebanese law allowed that a man who raped a woman was exempt from punishment if he married his victim.
 Similar legislation has recently been amended in Tunisia and Jordan, but this continues to be the case in Algeria.